sebsprenger/hexagon-enforcement/README.md

 We explored different ways to enforce the rules.

 ### Access
 The ArchUnit API provides several functions to describe "access".
 It seems that one would have to access a method or field of an object.
 Simply including a class as a field or so does not cause a violation in this case.
+For all intents and purposes we're after this approach does not seem feasible.

 ### Layered Architecture
 ArchUnit provides a way to specify a layered architecture.
 However, it only allows to specify how layers may be used, not what layers may use.
 In case of a violation the test will fail, but highlight the layer that was incorrectly accessed, not the layer that caused the violation.

 ### Class Dependencies
 There is also a way to specify dependencies and dependents.
 This method takes a bit more effort, but provides greater control as it allows to specify how layers may be used, but also which layers they may use.
+We prefer this approach for exactly that reason.

 ### Framework Dependencies
 We also attempted to prohibit the domain layer from accessing the spring framework.
-It seems to not work for using annotations.
+Specifying dependencies does not seem to cover annotations.
+However, we can specify a `DescribedPredicate<JavaAnnotation>` which does the trick.